- Matcha University

 A study in the American Journal of Clinical Nutrition (1999) showed that green tea extract which is rich in catechins does have thermogenic properties that go beyond that which can be explained by the caffeine content of the tea.
 It was found that consuming green tea increased thermogenesis (the body’s rate of burning calories) from 8-10% to 35-43% of daily energy expenditure.

-There was a further study which demonstrated that exercising immediately after drinking matcha green tea resulted in up to a 25% more fat burning during exercise.
+There was a further study that demonstrated that exercising immediately after drinking matcha green tea resulted in up to 25% more fat burning during exercise.
 Essentially both studies suggest that green tea can improve the resting metabolic rate alongside fat burning.
 Furthermore, this effect did not incur any side effects that are associated with more traditional fat loss pills.
-Combined with the fact that drinking green tea instead of sugary, calorie filled drinks really does make Matcha Tea a far superior drink in ouor opinion!
+Combined with the fact that drinking green tea instead of sugary, calorie-filled drinks really does make Matcha Tea a far superior drink in our opinion!

 With a dosage of ½ a teaspoon once per day our 30g tin of Matcha will last up to 6 weeks.
 If you wish to up the dosage or its regularity then your tin will obviously last less.
 We suggest that 1 tin per month is about right in terms of dosage and average usage.